How To: Waive a Rule¶

 Creating a Rule Waiver¶

-In this example, we’ll demonstrate how to waive the out-of-the-box rule “S3 buckets should have all block public access options enabled” for an S3 bucket hosting a static website, though you could also waive a custom rule using the same process outlined below.
-Waivers currently apply to a single resource in a single environment.
+In this example, we’ll demonstrate how to waive the out-of-the-box rule “S3 buckets should have all block public access options enabled” for an Amazon S3 bucket hosting a static website, though you could also waive a custom rule using the same process outlined below.
+Within an environment, waivers can be scoped to a single resource or all resources the rule applies to.
+Here, we’ll demonstrate how to waive a single resource.

-1. In the environment in which you want to waive the resource, navigate to the Compliance by Resource tab:
+1. In the environment in which you want to waive the resource, navigate to the Compliance by Resource tab.
+This is the tab that shows by default when you access an environment:

-Note that in the image above, there’s 1 noncompliant resource and the FBP compliance family shows 1 noncompliant control – we’ll revisit this later!
+Note that in the image above, there’s 1 noncompliant resource and the FBP compliance family shows 11/12 compliant controls – we’ll revisit this later!

 2. You’ll see a list of resources.
 When you click on a resource, it expands to show a list of the rules that were applied to it, along with each rule’s associated controls, severity, and rule result.
 Here, we’ll select the S3 bucket